zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Mute all Remote Video Streams (muteAllRemoteVideoStreams)
+#### Mutes all Remote Video Streams (muteAllRemoteVideoStreams)

 ```
 - (int)muteAllRemoteVideoStreams:(BOOL)mute;
 ```

-This method enables/disables playing all remote callers’ video streams.
+This method enables/disables playing all remote video streams.

-> When set to Yes, this method stops playing video streams without affecting the video stream receiving process.
+> When `mute` is set as `Yes`, this method stops playing video streams without affecting the video stream receiving process.
-> This method takes effect only when the user is in the channel.
-After the user leaves the channel, all the mute states are reset.
+> This method works only when a user is in a channel.
+After the user leaves the channel, all mute states are reset.

 <table>
 <colgroup>